-By using different absorber thicknesses, the near-exponential decreasing of β -radiation intensity I as a function of the absorber thickness x, is verified.
+By using different absorber thicknesses, the near-exponential decreasing of $\beta$ -radiation intensity I as a function of the absorber thickness x, is verified.
 This behaviour does not have a fundamental basis like gamma rays attenuation, but it is very well described by where n is the absorption coefficient.
-This coefficient correlates the endpoint energy of beta source for a particular absorbing material.
-From absorption curves of beta particles, the absorption coefficients and ranges of β particles in aluminium and in paper sheets can be determined.
+I his coefficient correlates the endpoint energy of beta source for a particular absorbing material.
+From absorption curves of beta particles, the absorption coefficients and ranges of $\beta$ particles in aluminium and in paper sheets can be determined.

-$$l = l_0 e^{-nx}$$
+$$I = I_0 e^{-nx}$$